pvandervelde/mindvortex/src/posts/2100-01-01-Software-development-pipeline-security.md

 security.
 While it may be one of the final chapters it is just as important as the other chapters

 Disclaimer: I don't know enough about security in general and development pipeline security specifically to make definitive statements.
-The following is a description of my thoughts and ideas as opposed to a definitive statement
+The following is a description of my thoughts and ideas

 - Pen testing shows that CI/CD systems are a great way into corporate networks
 - Supply chain attacks are on the rise